shiyuhang0/tidbcloud-branch-github-example/README.md

 <img width="1417" alt="image" src="https://user-images.githubusercontent.com/52435083/233818397-96e2c8d6-5971-4f2b-b9a6-e278293cf9f4.png">

-2. Go to the GitHub integration and click connection button.
+2. Go to the GitHub integration and click `connect` button.
     - If you have not login the GitHub, you will be asked to login the GitHub account in a pop-ups.
     - If it is the frist time you use the integration, you will be asked authorize the GitHub app in a pop-ups.